 Why Make Cumin Powder at Home

-- The homemade powder is much more flavorful than the store-bought one as it starts to oxidize and lose its flavor over time.
+- The homemade powder is much more flavorful than the store-bought one as it oxidizes and loses its flavor over time.
 When made at home, you can make a small batch and use it fresh.

 - This popular spice is much more economical when made at home.

 - The homemade version is free of any additives.
 You can be sure of the quality when you make it home.

-You just need whole cumin seeds to make cumin powder.
+You need whole cumin seeds to make roasted jeera powder.
 Try to get your hands on organic and NON-GMO seeds.
-These seeds are easily available in the spice section of most grocery stores or online.
+These seeds are easily available in the spice aisle of most grocery stores or online.

-Making roasted cumin powder is a two-step process.
+Making roasted jeera powder is a two-step process.

 - Roast the seeds until they are fragrant and browned.

 - Grind to make a smooth powder.

-Dry roast over medium-low heat until they are slightly browned and very fragrant (5-6 minutes), stirring continuously.
+Dry roast over medium-low heat until slightly browned and fragrant (5-6 minutes), stirring continuously.

 Remove the skillet from heat and keep stirring the seeds for 1-2 minutes so that the seeds at the bottom of the skillet don’t get burned from the residual heat.

-Transfer the roasted seeds to a coffee grinder, a spice grinder, or a food processor and grind to make a smooth powder.
+Transfer the roasted seeds to a coffee grinder, a spice grinder, or a food processor and grind to make a fine powder.
 Scrap the sides of the jar while grinding a few times.

 Frequently Asked Questions

-This spice has a very unique flavor and you must try to not substitute it with anything else.
+This spice has a unique flavor; you must try not to substitute it with anything else.

-It’s not a very expensive spice and is easily available in most grocery stores or online, so having some in your pantry will only help.
-But just in case, you are short of it, here is an article by The Spruce Eats that lists 6 substitutes you can use.
+It’s not a very expensive spice and is easily available in most grocery stores or online, so having some in your pantry will help.
+But just in case you are short of it, here is an article by The Spruce Eats that lists 6 substitutes you can use.